MSamamah/EKS-Ingress/README.md

 ## Introduction

-This guide provides a complete walkthrough for setting up **Amazon Elastic Kubernetes Service (EKS)**, preparing your AWS environment, and deploying containerized applications to a production-ready Kubernetes cluster.
+## Introduction

+This guide walks you through deploying applications on **Amazon Elastic Kubernetes Service (EKS)** and making them **securely accessible from the internet** using **Ingress controllers**.
+You'll go from setting up your AWS environment and Kubernetes cluster to building containerized applications, deploying them on EKS, and configuring Ingress to expose them to users.

+Whether you're building internal APIs or public-facing services, understanding how to manage **Ingress resources** is essential for production-grade cloud-native infrastructure.
+This guide focuses on **Ingress setup using AWS Load Balancer Controller** and **best practices** for secure, scalable exposure of Kubernetes services.

 ---